Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Abstract

 \section{Abstract}

-We elucidate the universal spatio-temporal scaling properties of the time-dependent correlation functions in a two-component one-dimensional (1D) driven diffusive system that consists of two coupled asymmetric exclusion process.
+We elucidate the universal spatio-temporal scaling properties of the time-dependent correlation functions in a class of two-component one-dimensional (1D) driven diffusive system that consists of two coupled asymmetric exclusion processes.
 By using a perturbative renormalization group framework, we show that the relevant scaling exponents have values same as those for the 1D Kardar-Parisi-Zhang (KPZ) equation.
-We thus establish that the model belongs to the 1D KPZ universality class.
+We connect these universal scaling exponents with the symmetries of the model equations.
+We thus establish that these models belong to the 1D KPZ universality class.